-From franchise owners to dealers, you know the success of your brand lies in the hands of your front line associates.
-Learn how you can win the hearts of your local marketers and become their best friend, while positively impacting your distributed brand.
+From franchise owners to dealers, the success of your brand lies in the hands of your local marketers.

 What Is Local Marketing?

 Local marketing refers to the set of tools, tactics and techniques that are used to raise awareness for a business and generate demand for its products and services within a well-defined area around the business location.
 Depending on the nature of the business, the term “local” might refer to a geographic region as small as a few blocks, or as much as several dozen miles.

 The emphasis on location is key.
 By concentrating its marketing activities within a precise service area, the business can elevate chances that communications will yield response, whether through increased traffic in the store, or increased ordering via telephone or Internet based means.

 Businesses that devote themselves in a sustained and disciplined way to local marketing enjoy a large set of advantages over their more passive competitors.

 - Greater brand awareness: When a local business executes their marketing initiatives with brand-compliant marketing assets, they tap into two complementary and positive forces.
 First, by leveraging a well-known brand, they increase the impact and visibility of their marketing, effectively deriving a greater impact out of each marketing dollar.
 And second, by reinforcing the brand, they help to improve its presence and reach, thereby making it more powerful over time.

 - Greater brand consistency: Although the effects of brand consistency have been well documented for decades, local marketers often fall prey to the promises of local media, who suggest that off-brand promotions will have an immediate impact on sales.
 But brand communities that make consistency a top priority can give their local marketers revenue-generating tactics that are executed consistent with brand voice, and thereby achieve both short-term and long-term benefits at the same time.